-ED.863.875 Internship in Clinical Mental Health Counseling: Part I
+ED.863.875 Internship in Clinical Mental Health Counseling: Part I clinical mental health counseling.
+The course includes both class instruction and either a 300 or 500-hour internship.
+(3-6 credits)

 This supervised internship is the first semester of a two-semester supervised internship in clinical mental health counseling.
 The course includes both class instruction and either a 300 or 500-hour internship.
 (3-6 credits)